Valdemar Borovskij

-Valdemar Borovskij (also known as Valdemaras Borovskis; born 2 May 1984 in Vilnius) is a Lithuanian footballer who currently plays as a right-back for A lyga side Trakai.
+Valdemar Borovskij (also known as Valdemaras Borovskis; born 2 May 1984) is a Lithuanian professional footballer who plays as a right-back for A Lyga club Riteriai.

 Career

 On 8 February 2015, Borovskij signed with Bulgarian club Beroe Stara Zagora following a successful trial period.
 On 22 February, he was sent off for a second yellow card in his official debut - a 0:1 away loss against champions Ludogorets Razgrad in the second leg of a Bulgarian Cup match.

 Before the start of 2016 season Valdemar signed one year contract with I Lyga winners Lietava.
 He became one of his team leaders and helped team to qualify into the Championship round.
 Borovskij was elected into the A Lyga Team of the Week 8 times and was elected FK Lietava Player of the Year after season ended.

 On 26 December 2016, he agreed to join A Lyga vice-champions Trakai.

 International career

 Borovskij's good form in the 2011 A Lyga season saw him named in the Lithuanian squad for a friendly against Poland.
 On 25 March 2011, he made his Lithuania debut in the 2–0 win over Poland, coming on for Edgaras Česnauskis as a substitute in the 82nd minute.